 When its gags work, it's usually because they're weird enough to be a sucker punch, or so bad that they punch through the bottom of the barrel and find the beautiful, starry land where the good puns go after they die.
 This doesn't happen very often, but every now and again is better than never.

 At least one of those jokes turned out to be on it though.
 Kingdom O' Magic is a surprisingly complex game, with three quests and two main characters to choose from.
 The majority of the game is the same, but in one you have to go kill a dragon, in another fight the Dark Lord, and in the third one assemble a team of heroes to defend a sleepy town from imminent danger.
 The two characters are Thidney The Lizard Bloke, voiced by TV's John Sessions (who I'm sure remembers the honour of this role) and Shah-Ron The Girlie, played—inevitably—by Lani Minella.
 The joke is that to parody fantasy heroines, she has comically large breasts.
 Kingdom O' Magic came out in the same year as Tomb Raider.

 So, yeaaaaaaah...
 Good timing on that one, guys.

-In short, it's like being trapped in a room with a rookie standup comedian who thinks jokes about airline food are still an untapped comedy goldmine, with the experience constantly stretched out by an open world that enforces the kind of torturous backtracking normally only seen when a hiker realises they dropped their wedding ring somewhere along the Hindu Kush.
-Also their heart pills.
+In short, it's like being trapped in a room with a rookie standup comedian who thinks jokes about airline food are still an untapped comedy goldmine, with the experience stretched out by an open world that enforces the kind of torturous backtracking normally only seen when a hiker realises they dropped their wedding ring somewhere along the Hindu Kush.
+As well as their heart pills.
 And a baby.